 Music that isn't purchased in iTunes isn't backed up in iCloud.
-Use iTunes to back up and restore that content.
-See Syncing with iTunes on page 15.
+You have to use iTunes to back up and restore that content.
+See Syncing with iTunes on page 16.

 Important: Backups for music or TV show purchases are not available in all areas.
 Previous purchases may be unavailable if they are no longer in the iTunes Store, App Store, or iBookstore.